Cracko298/ISZ-Save-Fix/README.md

 # Ice-Station-Z-Save-Fix
 This Application fixes your Crash in ice station Z(if its corrupted).

+This Application can load .Zplg files to make your own Save Fix. how do i make a .Zplg?

+Example:
+CREATOR 			TheRealYunix
+SEEK 				0
+CRASH_VALUE_MIN		0
+CRASH_VALUE_MAX		2
+NEW_VALUE 			1
+NOTE 			= This Plugin Fixes the OpenByte Error

 # How to use?
 Place the exported save slots (Data0, Data1, Data2) in the same directory as the tool.